As a focal point, the wall above the range – called the range guard — takes on added importance.

-For a spacious kitchen in a newly constructed Spanish country home, architect Pablo Carvajal and designer Isabel Lopez-Quesada created a stunning range guard behind a white Lancanche Sully with an electric (or possibly induction) top.
+For a spacious kitchen in a newly constructed Spanish country home, architect Pablo Carvajal and designer Isabel Lopez-Quesada created a stunning riveted range guard behind a white Lancanche Sully with an electric (or perhaps induction) top.

-Protecting the wall with fireproof material is essential since heat from the top of a powerful range can scorch, and cooking matter cause splattering, staining and burning.
-There are several usual approaches.
-The American “pro” or restaurant-style stainless steel liner (as seen in Antique Island Kitchen) unifies the range and the hood (sometimes with a shelf).
-An all-tile option (in the Original Old World Kitchen) integrates the range guard into the general backsplash — often with a tile “medallion” or other special pattern.
-In my own Yellow Eurosplash Kitchen , I borrowed from English Victorian kitchens where walls were fully tiled from counter top to ceiling.
-Additionally, there is a modern stone slab look (in the Calacatta Contemporary Kitchen) that essentially continues the countertop material partially, or fully up the wall.
-Also noteworthy is a style of tile range guard popular in Belgian Country kitchens where Moroccan zillij tiles are used for the range guard only — otherwise walls remain painted and tile may be absent, or restricted to the sink area.
+Protecting the wall with fireproof material is essential since heat from the top of a powerful range can scorch.
+Cooking matter can cause splattering, staining and burning on an unprotected range wall.
+Usually, there are several approaches.
+The American “pro” or restaurant-style stainless steel liner — in the Antique Island Kitchen — unifies the range and the hood (sometimes with a shelf).
+An all-tile option — in the Original Old World Kitchen — integrates the range guard into the general backsplash — often with a tile “medallion” or other special pattern.
+In my own Yellow Eurosplash Kitchen I borrowed fully tiled walls from counter to ceiling from English Victorian kitchens.
+Additionally, there is a modern stone slab look — in the Calacatta Contemporary Kitchen — that continues the countertop material partially, or fully up the wall.
+Also noteworthy is a tile range guard style where square Moroccan zillij tiles are used for the range guard only — otherwise walls remain painted and tile may be absent, or restricted to the sink area.
+This is a popular look in Belgian Country kitchens

-Here, the curved hood, considerably wider than the range, is hung high.
-The stainless steel range guard is finished with rivets that create a decorative, industrial-look border to match the more discreet stainless liner with a narrow riveted rim that finishes the hood bottom.
+But back to Spain.
+Here, the curved hood is considerably wider than the range and hung high.
+The stainless steel range guard is finished with rivets that create a decorative, industrial-look border around the sheet steel.
+That match riveted detailing on a more discreet stainless liner with a narrow riveted rim that finishes the bottom of the hood.
 The stainless steel slab also helps visually rectify the wall: on close scrutiny, the range appears to be off center.
-I might not have noticed but for the old-fashioned 4-inch black stone backsplash that rims the counter and draws the eye to its choppy contours.
+It wouldn’t have been noticeable but for the old-fashioned 4-inch black stone backsplash that rims the counter and draws the eye to its choppy contours.

-In a more modern kitchen this approach to a range guard might be less distinctive but in this country kitchen with a reclaimed wood-plank floor, pine farm table and coffered ceiling it makes a striking statement.
-It should be noted that the absence of upper cabinets maximizes this use of the wall and leaves the kitchen with an especially open, airy appearance.
+In a more modern kitchen this approach to a range guard might be less distinctive.
+In this country kitchen with a reclaimed wood-plank floor, pine farm table and coffered ceiling it makes a striking statement.
+It should be noted that the absence of upper cabinets maximizes this use of the wall and leaves the kitchen with an especially open, airy appearance — as well as highlighting the hood.

 Glass makes a practical range back too Jane, and is inexpensive.
 It can be painted on the reverse side, bearing in mind the glass adds a cool tint to any colour (I know because I did this for my own kitchen).